-As one of the prerequisites for commissioning, each cadet must attend either a four or six week field training encampment.
+As one of the prerequisites for commissioning, each cadet must attend either a four-week or extended field training encampment.
 This training is conducted at an Air Force base during the summer, normally between a cadet's sophomore and junior years.
-Field training emphasizes military orientation, academics, physical training, leadership exercises, teamwork, sports, job specialty briefings, base visits, and drill and ceremonies.
+Field training emphasizes military orientation, academics, physical fitness training, leadership exercises, teamwork, job specialty briefings, military drill and ceremonies.